 - Collects learning resources and activities into one location.

 - Provides a number of activities including forums, wikis, quizzes, surveys, chat and peer-to-peer activities.

-- Tools to support development of high quality and pedagogically valuable courses.
+- Tools to support the development of high quality and pedagogically valuable courses.

 - Provides fully featured assignment management tools including support for Turnitin plagiarism detection, off-line grading, group assignments and anonymous marking.

-- University modules appear in Moodle with students automatically enrolled.
+- University modules that are held in SITS appear in Moodle with students automatically enrolled.

 What can you use Moodle for?

 - Course resources / content

 - Enhance learning through Moodle activities

 What can't, or shouldn't, you use Moodle for?